 Average Salary: $149,238 (US)

-Director of Product Management is a cross-functional leadership role which involves overseeing the work of Senior PMs and the teams they lead.
+Director of Product Management is a cross-functional leadership role that involves overseeing the work of Senior PMs and the teams they lead.
 They identify potential areas for growth of a product within its market.

 They also handle how PM is done within their organization, from leading roadmaps to setting the communication infrastructure used by product teams.

-They’ll also have more control over the recruitment process, and may be asked to supply feedback on the Product Managers they oversee and recommend people for promotions.
+They’ll also have more control over the recruitment process and may be asked to supply feedback on the Product Managers they oversee and recommend people for promotions.